jchristel/SampleCodeRevitBatchProcessor/Samples/Flows/Modify_AddRevision/_docs/AddRevision.rst

 #.
 A pre-processing script allowing the user to select which files apply a new revision to.
 #.
 No 3 off parallel running sessions of Revit Batch Processor applying revisions to the selected files.
 #.
-A post process which processes the log files of the above sessions for any exceptions and cleans up any marker files (log and work sharing monitor).
+A post process which processes the log files of the above sessions and searches for any exceptions messages therein.
+And finally cleans up any marker files (log and work sharing monitor).

 Setup
 ======